FIRST, YOU GET PISSED: A Memoir

 After Peace Corps service, I taught, worked as a librarian and got my first freelance writing job with Reader's Digest.
 The Digest editor assigned me sports and games for How to Do Just about Anything, a book which sold 50 million copies world-wide.
 Reader's Digest made a vast fortune on that book alone, while the writers earned $25 to $75 dollars per article.
 I learned economy of language writing such pieces as "How to Play Tennis" in fifty words.

 In 2010, I was awarded the Diana Bennett Fellowship at the Black Mountain Institute at UNLV, where I wrote my most recent novel, The Honoured Guest: Anne Alger Craven, Witness to Sumter, in Her Words.

 My work has been reprinted in several foreign languages.
-I have taught fiction and memoir writing at many venues including the Mark Twain House in Hartford, CT, and on the Aran Islands through the University of Ireland, Galway, and online via this website.
+I have taught fiction and memoir writing at many venues including the Mark Twain House in Hartford, CT, and on the Aran Islands through the National University of Ireland, Galway, and online via this website.

 Presently, I spend time in Fall River, MA, where I went on a tour of the Lizzie Borden house.
 By the time the tour had ended, I knew who killed Lizzie's parents and it surely wasn't Lizzie.
 The competition, however, is stiff.
 Since I started writing this novel, another novel with an entirely different take on the crime was published.
 And there is a film presently in the works, again, with another take altogether.
 I'll keep up my work on my own version, which, I'm convinced, is the real one.